-Furthermore, you do not need any tool to set.
+Furthermore, you do not need any tool to set it.
 You can set it up very quickly to find your favorite objects.
-This is the best telescope for kids and beginners to discover significant sky all other objects like moons, planets, and clusters.
+This is the best telescope for kids and beginners to discover significant sky and all other objects like moons, planets, and clusters.
 You can also enjoy the natural objects found on the Earth’s long-distance like birds, wild animals, and mountains.

 This telescope is so small that you can carry it anywhere without any difficulties.
 It is a low-cost telescope that will astonish you when you will purchase it.

 - Came with a solar system and moon map

 Celestron – 70mm Travel Scope – Portable Refractor Telescope